Survival lighting is an often overlooked yet vitally important consideration for preppers.

 Best For: Everyday carry

-Compared to normal flashlights, an Everday Carry (EDC) flashlight is compact and lightweight.
+Compared to regular flashlights, an Everday Carry (EDC) flashlight is compact and lightweight.
 This makes it practical to carry on your keychain or in your purse.
-It’s really one of the essential survival items to always have with you.
+It’s one of the essential survival items to always have with you.

 See our picks for EDC flashlights.

 Compared to flashlights, headlamps have the advantage of being hands-free.
 This makes them much more suitable for task lighting, such as if you need to go into the basement to shut off the power main, carry equipment in the dark, or need to go to the bathroom in the dark.

 Headlamps are also best for bugging out because you can wear them hands-free while hiking on rugged terrain.

 The only downside of headlamps as your survival lighting is that the good ones tend to be pricey.
 Cheap headlamps blow through batteries quickly, are bulky to wear, and aren’t as reliable.

 See our picks for rechargeable headlamps.

 4. Electric Lantern

 Best For: Lighting an entire room or space